(TCM) Transmission Control Module

 TFT: The transmission fluid temperature sensor is located inside the transmission.
 The TCM uses this information to monitor the transmission's fluid temperature.

-OSS: The output shaft speed sensor informs the TCM of output shaft speed.
+OSS: The output shaft speed sensor informs the TCM of the output shaft speed.
 It's compared to the (VSS) vehicle speed sensor's signal to monitor performance.

 Pressure Sensors: The TCM uses these sensors to verify that the desired hydraulic circuit is under pressure.